 What is a Cancellation Contract?

 Say, unfortunately, rescheduling is not an option and your clients want to cancel in full.
-If this happens you will need to document that decision to cancel in a signed agreement and explain what is going to happen any fees your clients have paid thus far.
+If this happens you will need to document that decision to cancel in a signed agreement and explain what is going to happen to any fees your clients have paid thus far.

 One thing you need to make clear within the Cancellation Contract is what is happening with any and all fees paid by your clients under the previous agreement.
-For example in Section 2 of the Cancellation Contract, under “Forfeit of

 Many service providers have existing contract language that allows them to legally keep the retainer or at least a portion of the retainer due to services they have performed up to the date of this cancellation agreement.
 Look for the terms "non-refundable retainer" and "liquidated damages" in your existing contract.
 If you are having trouble determining whether you can legally keep the retainer payment, you should contact an attorney to go over your existing contract language.